daryllxd/lifelong-learning/web-design/sass/sass-style-guide.md

 - Break Into As Many Small Files As Makes Sense: There is no penalty to splitting into many small files.
 Do it as much as feels good to the project.
 - Locally, compile compressed.
 Deployment, compile compressed.
 - Don't even commit .css files.
-- Be gnerous on comments.
+- Be generous on comments.
 - Variablize all numbers and colors.
 - Shame (quick fixes) last.